 I love pumpkins.
 My house is covered in them.
 They are some of my favorite Halloween decorations.
 However, they can often create dangerous situations if not handled correctly.

-- We live in Florida, it’s HOT so pumpkins start to rot and mold after a few days.
+- We live in New Orleans.
+It’s HOT, so pumpkins start to rot and mold after a few days.
 GROSS.
-Instead of getting a real pumpkin Now, wait until a couple of days before Halloween especially if you will be carving it.
-If you must have a pumpkin RIGHT now.
-Hobby Lobby, Michaels and several other stores sell the fake kind you can carve!
+Instead of getting a real pumpkin Now, wait until a couple of days before Halloween, especially if you will be carving it if you must have a pumpkin RIGHT now.
+Hobby Lobby, Michaels, and several other stores sell the fake kind you can carve!
 These won’t rot and stink.

 Costume Safety Tips

 Costumes are the MOST important part of Halloween.
 Here are a few ways to make them safe.

 - Usually, I would tell you to skip the masks and get some face paint and do makeup instead.
 However, this year, you NEED to be wearing a mask.
 Ensure the mask covers your nose and mouth (it really does no good if it’s not).

 - Since you’ll be going out at night, make sure your child can be seen by motorists by putting reflective tape on their costume or bag or have them wear glow stick jewelry.

 - Check the length of your child’s costume to make sure it doesn’t drag the ground, and they won’t trip over it when running from house to house.

 - Speaking of running, make sure your child has good comfortable shoes that they can walk in that won’t hurt their feet.
 Skip the plastic princess heels and get Cinderella some sparkly tennis shoes instead.